nathanesau/sudoku_solver/README.md

 ## Performance

 For the cases I tested, ``fast_solve`` always completed in less than 0.1s.
 With some more optimization to the Python code, times of less than 0.05s should be easily achievable.
 If the same code was written in C++, less than 0.01s should be achievable on most machines.
+Usually no more than 4-6 guesses should be required to solve medium/hard puzzles and no more than 2-3 backtracks should be needed.

 ## Tests